devfans/devfans.github.io/_posts/2021-08-11-polynetwork-hack-explained.md

 P.S.

-There's indeed another protection for the UNLIMITED method calls, but it has some defect which leads to a not hard has collision.
+There's indeed another protection for the UNLIMITED method call, but it has some defect which leads to a not hard hash collision attack.